▲ MAGG Class of 2017

 Established in 2015, the University of Waterloo-University of Warwick double degree program offers students an opportunity to study in one of the UK’s best politics departments in combination with Canada’s leading school of international affairs.
 The program allows students to combine the MA Global Governance program with their choice of eleven masters programs offered by the Department of Politics and International Studies (PAIS) at Warwick.
 Students choose between two routes, either carrying out the first year of their studies at the University of Warwick before proceeding to Waterloo in their second year to complete their degree, or beginning with the first year at Waterloo and then completing the second year at Warwick.
 At the end of the two years, they receive degrees from both the University of Waterloo and University of Warwick.

 During the first two terms of study in the MA program, students are normally required to take six courses which must include the Globalization and Global Governance (core course), HIST 605 Global Governance in Historical Perspective (history component), or an alternative History course that is related to Global Governance, an economics component, and a political science component as well as two electives.
 In addition, all students participate in the Program Seminar which meets regularly throughout the first and second terms and includes visiting speakers, guest talks and discussions of the research plans of students for the Major Research Papers.
+Students wishing to enroll in courses outside of those that are listed by the program are required to provide a copy of the course outline.
 See full list of courses

 Core Course: GGOV 600 Globalization and Global Governance